shelamdp/mini-project/README.md

 # Getting Started with Create React App

-1. Create a .env file and copy the content from env.sample to .env.
+1. Create a .env file and copy the content from the email's (env example) to .env.
 2. Run npm i to install dependencies.
 3. Run npm start to start the application.